-Join Justin Seeley for an in-depth discussion in this video Extracting @2x assets in Photoshop, part of Creating Retina Graphics with Photoshop and Illustrator.
+Join Justin Seeley for an in-depth discussion in this video Extracting @2x assets in Photoshop, part of Photoshop and Illustrator: Creating Retina Graphics.

 - By now, I'm guessing that you're pretty excited about the last video that we just watched.
 However, I'm going to take it up even one more notch to get you even more excited about the power that Photoshop has when it comes to generating multiple assets.
 This time, we're going to be using a new tool called Extract and this is the end all, be all way to get massive amounts of data out of one, single Photoshop document.
 This is even going to be really great if you are creating website mockups inside of Photoshop.

 So, the first thing we have to do is we have to have a file open and then what we're going to do is bring out my Layers panel here.
 And I'm going to open it up so that you can see all of the layers that are inside of this.
 Several different layers inside of here.
 And what I'll do now is I'll just select all of the layers that I want to export out and I'll go to the File menu and I'll choose Extract Assets Once I choose Extract Assets, it's automatically going to load up with this, which I have deemed this the Save For Web on steroids because this is exactly what I wish the Save for web command was and just about every single application that has Save for web.

 Now you'll see at the top of this that it says, "Share PSD comps in Creative Cloud "and allow other people to extract CSS, colors, and fonts "out of your artwork."
 And that's mainly what this is used for.
 This is used as a bridge between designers and developers to help get more information out of a Photoshop comp to make development a little easier.
 But, I'm not talking about that for this specific course.
 I'm only worried about the asset generation which is all over on the right-hand side.
 So check this out.
 I have the ability to look at each one of the individual layers, I can also twirl down and get the file format that I want for each individual layer.